Skip to content

 8. File and pay taxes on time

 Businesses must report payroll taxes and make payments to the government.
-This step ensures tax compliance and avoids fines.
-For example, missing a tax deadline results in costly penalties, so setting reminders or using payroll software helps businesses stay on track.
+This step confirms tax compliance and avoids fines.
+Missing a tax deadline results in costly penalties, so setting reminders or using payroll software helps businesses stay on track.

 How to develop a payroll process policy?